Proclamation Ale Opens New Brewery

 With an oversized pair of gold scissors, Mayor Scott Avedisian cut the red ribbon and gave official permission for Proclamation Ale Company to open its doors.

-There were a few delays in reopening, but this weekend is showtime.
+There were a few delays in reopening Proclamation, but now it’s smooth sailing.
 “The new facility has been a long time coming due to our constant increase in demand…,” says Witham. “[This] spot is going to be a huge boom to our production, but also an awesome environment for the community to hang out and grab beers at.”